 My kids helped snap the beans this year.
 I strung them and then they snapped them into the jar.
 My three-year-old declared, “We’re awesome, mommy.”
 I agreed!

 What’s your favorite part of summer?
 Do you can?
-How many of you use pressure cookers?
+How many of you use pressure canner?
 How many jars of food do you can?

 Melissa K. Norris inspires people's faith and pioneer roots with her books, podcast, and blog.
 Melissa lives with her husband and two children in their own little house in the big woods in the foothills of the North Cascade Mountains.
 When she's not wrangling chickens and cattle, you can find her stuffing Mason jars with homegrown food and playing with flour and sugar in the kitchen.